Vitamin D: advice for all age groups

-In Scotland it is important that people get enough vitamin D. Vitamin D has a number of important functions and is needed to support bone and muscle health.
+In Scotland it's important that we all get enough vitamin D. Vitamin D has a number of important functions and is needed to support bone and muscle health.

 From October to March, we need to rely on dietary sources of vitamin D. Since vitamin D is found only in a small number of foods, it might be difficult to get enough from foods that naturally contain vitamin D and/or fortified foods alone.